Don’t Get Hung Up on the Cost Per Square Foot to Build a House

 You might think you’re getting a better deal, but you’re actually not.
 Clarity is crucial when deciphering cost per square foot.

 We can build a 2,000 square foot home with a 100 square foot porch and a standard garage.
 Or, we can build a 2,000 square foot home with 800 square foot of porch and a THREE car garage.
-And even though they’re both 2,000 square foot homes, the second one’s cost will be much higher on a square foot basis.
+And even though they’re both 2,000 square footage homes, the second one’s cost will be much higher on a square foot basis.

 This also applies to finishes: